PhilipYip1988/python-tutorials/004_text_datatypes/readme.md

 ![img_201](./images/img_201.png)

 In the past different translation tables were used regionally.
 Larger translation tables were used in countries such as Japan which have a completely different characterset to English.
 This became problematic when the world became more connected via the world wide web.
-Websites were shown in Mojibake, under the hood, there was a systematic replacement of symbols with completely unrelated ones due to the website being written with one translation table in mind and translated with a compeltely different translation table:
+Websites were shown in Mojibake, under the hood, there was a systematic replacement of symbols with completely unrelated ones due to the website being written with one translation table in mind and translated with a completely different translation table:

 ![wikipedia_mojobake](https://upload.wikimedia.org/wikipedia/commons/1/19/Mojibakevector.png)